jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 Outcomes are often not numerical, but statistics and data science usually require numerical quantities.

-Example: after three coin tosses, the outcome may be \(HTH\), but we may care about the number of heads.
+Example: after three coin tosses, the outcome may be $HTH$, but we may care about the number of heads.

 Define